Michael Totten: Funding

 Totten describes himself as an "independent journalist."
 Most of his trips—to Iraq, Lebanon, Turkey, Israel, Egypt, Libya, Bosnia, Kosovo, Georgia, and several other places—are paid for out of his own pocket, although he has also accepted funding from the government of Azerbaijan, the American Jewish Committee and the Lebanese pro-western March 14 alliance for trips to Azerbaijan, Israel, and Lebanon, respectively.

 Personal life

-In the early 2000s, Totten married Shelly Lynn Stephenson in Oregon's Multnomah County.
-He describes his wife as "conventionally" liberal.
-They are both registered Democrats and atheists, although Totten did not vote for Barack Obama and is a former Christian.
+In the early 2000s, Totten married Shelly Lynn Stephenson in Multnomah County, Oregon.
+He is an atheist former christian.
 They lived together in the Sunnyside neighborhood of Portland, Oregon until they moved in late 2020 or early 2021.